 DIFFERENCES IN CHOKE PERFORMANCE:

 DX-Wire in Germany is a leading supplier of components for d-i-y hams building their own antennas, baluns and chokes.
-DX-Wire offers three Maxwell chokes for coax transmission lines, all of which are excellent devices.
+DX-Wire also offers three Maxwell chokes for coax transmission lines, all of which are excellent devices.

 Which one you should use depends on the application.